 I attended a TDWI conference in May 2016 in Chicago.
 Here I got a hint about the datatype hierarchyid in SQL Server which could optimize and eliminate the good old parent/child hierarchy.

-Until then I (and several other in the class) haven’t heard about the hierarchyid datatype in SQL Server.
-So I had to find out and learn this.
+Until then I (and several other in the class) hadn’t heard about the hierarchyid datatype in SQL Server.

 - How to use it